gizmore/phpgdo/DOCS/GDO7_SECURITY.md

 Sane cookie defaults and other measures are of course also in place.
 The passwords use bcrypt as their hash, and some salt and pepper to keep the GPUs busy.
-Every request should and can be piped through GDO to enforce ACL.
+Every request should and can be piped through GDO to enforce ACL on every single file.

 ## GDOv7 SECURITY: Javascript